 Birth of the business empire

-The true story of his business can be told only by Bulat Utemuratov himself.
-He knows how he earned his first capital in the environment of complete absence of entrepreneurship rules and laws.
 The pivotal moment in the businessman’s life was the story of establishing and selling the first bank in his life.

-Life outside business and simply life
+Life outside business

 In 2020, the Foundation completed the large-scale reconstruction of the Central Botanical Garden in Almaty.
 The cost of this project was 15 million US dollars.

 A special place in Bulat Utemuratov’s life belongs to tennis.
-Bulat Zhamitovich has been heading the national Tennis Federation since 2007 and is the member of the Board of Directors and the Vice President of the International Tennis Federation (ITF).
+Bulat Utemuratov has been heading the Kazakhstan Tennis Federation since 2007 and is the member of the Board of Directors and the Vice President of the International Tennis Federation (ITF).
 In 2017 Bulat Utemuratov’s efforts to develop tennis were awarded the prizes of the International Tennis Federation and the Asian Tennis Federation “for outstanding success in the development of tennis in Kazakhstan”.

 Bulat Utemuratov invested in the development of tennis over 85 million US dollars.
 Tennis training programmes for children were launched, Team Kazakhstan Academy was set up, national teams were formed.
 Tennis centres of the Federation are opened in all large cities of the country.

 One of the milestone events in the world of tennis was the charity match of Novak Jokovic and Rafael Nadal in Nur-Sultan in October 2019.
 In October 2020 Nur-Sultan hosted the first in the history of Kazakhstani tennis international tournament ATP 250 Astana Open.
 Despite the pandemic restrictions, the Tennis Federation got a high appraisal from the tournament organisers for providing all conditions required for holding an event of such level.